-The Data Management and Software Centre (DMSC) has a new name: the Data Management and Scientific Computing Centre.
-The acronym DMSC remains unchanged.
-The new name highlights the centre’s central role in handling, processing, and analysing scientific data at the European Spallation Source (ESS).
+The Data Management and Software Centre (DMSC) has a new name: Data Management and Scientific Computing centre, still using the DMSC acronym.
+The name change highlights the group’s central role in handling, processing, and analysing scientific data at ESS.
+As ESS prepares for operations, DMSC will play a crucial role in turning experimental data into usable information for researchers.

-As ESS prepares for operations, DMSC will play a crucial role in transforming experimental data into usable information for researchers.
-From its base at the Technical University of Denmark (DTU) in Lyngby, the DMSC team develops and operates the scientific computing infrastructure of ESS, ensuring that the high-quality data produced by the facility’s neutron instruments are converted into impactful scientific results.
+From their base at the Technical University of Denmark (DTU) in Lyngby, the DMSC centre team develops and operates the scientific computing infrastructure of ESS, ensuring that the high-quality data produced by the facility’s neutron instruments are converted into impactful scientific results.

 When neutrons pass through a sample, their interactions are encoded in changes of intensity, direction and speed that are registered by detectors, generating large amounts of data.
 This data is transmitted to DMSC, where it is decoded - i.e., processed and analysed - to yield the information required for understanding the materials.